vchow6/Pet-Box-Subscription/README.md

 # PetMind

 ## Background
-PetMind is a retailer of products for pets.
-They are based in the United States.
+PetMind is a nationwide pet product retailer in the United States.
 PetMind sells products that are a mix of luxury items and everyday items.
-Luxury items include toys.
-Everyday items include food.
 The company wants to increase sales by selling more everyday products repeatedly.
 They have been testing this approach for the last year.
 They now want a report on how repeat purchases impact sales.

+### Customer Questions:
+The marketing team would like to answer the following questions to help with the decision:
+* How many products are being purchased more than once?
+* Do the products being purchased again have better sales than others?
+* What products are more likely to be purchased again for different types of pets?

 ## The Data
 The dataset ([found here](https://github.com/vchow6/Pet-Box-Subscription/blob/main/pet_supplies_2212.csv)) was provided by DataCamp through their Data Analyst Associate Certification program.

-## Data Validation
+### Data Validation

+**Validation tasks performed**

 The original data is 1500 rows and 8 columns.
-I utilized Python for data validation and cleaning, with changes of each column noted in the below:
+All columns were checked for missing data, and only the 'rating' column had 150 null or empty cells.

+**product_id:**
-**product_id:** data type of **product_id** was changed from "numeric" to "character".
-The column has unique data and no missing values.
+* Class of **product_id** was changed from "numeric" to "character".
+* The column has all unique data and no missing values.

+**category:**
-**category:** data type of **category** is "character", as per criteria.
-Data has repeate values, with 7 unique values.
-Some missing data are labeled as '-'.
+* Class of **category** is "character", as per criteria.
+* Data has 7 unique values
+* Some missing data are labeled as '-'.
 The missing '-' data were replaced with 'Unknow' for clarification
+* The unique values include: 'Equipment', 'Food', 'Toys', 'Medicine', 'Housing', 'Accessory', and 'Unknown'

+**animal:**
-**animal:** the data type of **animal** is "character", as per criteria.
-The data has repeate values (with 4 unique values), and no missing values.
-No changes were made
+* Class of **animal** is "character", as per criteria.
+* The data has 4 unique values, and no missing values.

-**size:** the data type of **size** is "character", as per criteria, with repeated values, and no missing values.
-However, the repeated values were all in different formats (all capitalized vs. all lower case vs. a mix of lower and upper cases, etc), making it several extra unnecessary categories.
-To fix this, the data was changed to all having a proper capitalization (upper case for the first letter of each value)
+* The unique values include: 'Cat', 'Fish', 'Dog', 'Bird'
+* No changes were made to this data

+**size:**
+* Class of **size** is "character", as per criteria
+* The data has 9 unique values.
+Upon further inspection, the values are all formatted differently, thus creating more unecessary unique values (ie. 'small' vs 'SMALL' vs 'Small', which in this instance it creates 3 different distinct values).
+The data needs to be formatted properly in order categorize the data approriately for accurate data analysis
+* The data values were changed to all have capitalized first letter, and lower case for the rest of the string
+* The data now includes only 3 unique values: 'Small', 'Medium', 'Large'

+**price:**
-**price:** the data type of **price** was changed from "object" to "numeric", per criteria.
-The data is all positive and there's no missing values.
+* Class of **price** was changed from "object" to "numeric", per criteria.
+* The data is all positive and there's no missing values.

+**sales:**
-**sales:** the data type of **sales** is "numeric"/"float", as per criteria.
-There are no negative values and no missing data.
-No changes were made
+* Class of **sales** is "float", as per criteria.
+* There are no negative values and no missing data.
+* No changes were made

+**rating:**
-**rating:** the data type of **rating** is "numeric", as per criteria.
-There were 150 missing data, thus they were replaced to '0'.
-I have also converted the data type from 'float' to 'int' within Pandas in Python
+* Class of **rating** is "numeric", as per criteria.
+* The 150 missing values where replaced to '0'.
+* Converted the data type from 'float' to 'int'
+* The data has 10 unique values, which is the rating from 0 to 9

+**repeat_purchase:**
-**repeat_purchase:** the data type of **repeat_purchase** is "numeric", criteria.
-It has repeate values and no missing data.
-No changes were made
+* Class of **repeat_purchase** is "numeric", as per criteria.
+* It has 2 unique values: 0 (represent single-purchase products) and 1 (represent multi-purchase products)
+* No changes were made.

 ## Distribution of Sales